hugh-braico/skug-stamper/README.md

 Identifies sets of Skullgirls in videos using OCR and machine learning.
 Takes a video file and figures out where each set starts, the names of each of the players, and the teams that are being played.
+Tesseract picks up the usernames of each player, while Tensorflow uses models trained against the character portraits to determine which teams are being played.

 Outputs a .csv file in [tunawithbacon](https://tunawithbacon.com/) format, and a list of timestamps for use in YouTube video descriptions.